Transfer-matrix approach to the Blume-Capel model on the triangular lattice: Transfer-Matrix Method

 This rotation maps the state to the configuration depicted at the top row of Fig.~\ref{fig:tm-method}(a), thus ensuring that the resulting transfer matrix is symmetric.
 By incorporating this sparse-matrix factorization into the eigensolver~\cite{TRLan}, our matrix-free implementation takes full advantage of fast, on-the-fly sparse matrix–vector multiplications.
 These are parallelized using shared-memory computing and do not require explicit storage of the matrix elements.

-We close this section by reminding the reader that in the transfer-matrix analysis, phase transitions are signaled by the asymptotic degeneracy of the largest eigenvalues of the transfer matrix.
-The spin correlation length in the $y$ direction along the infinite strip is defined as $\xi_{L} \equiv 1/\ln{(\lambda_1/\lambda_2)}$, where $\lambda_1$ and $\lambda_2$ are the largest and second-largest eigenvalues, respectively.
+We conclude this section by recalling that, in transfer-matrix analysis, phase transitions are signaled by the asymptotic degeneracy of the leading eigenvalues.
+It is important to emphasize that the structure of the transfer-matrix spectrum depends on the choice of boundary conditions, and that the number of quasi-degenerate eigenvalues reflects the nature of the low-temperature phase.
+In the present study of the triangular-lattice Blume–Capel model with periodic boundary conditions, we focus on the three lowest eigenvalues, as the tricritical point is characterized by the coexistence of three different states.
+In particular, the spin correlation length in the $y$ direction along the infinite strip is defined as $\xi_{L} \equiv 1/\ln{(\lambda_1/\lambda_2)}$, where $\lambda_1$ and $\lambda_2$ are the largest and second-largest eigenvalues, respectively.
 At a continuous phase transition, $\xi_L$ diverges due to the near degeneracy $\lambda_1 \approx \lambda_2$.
 In tricritical systems, the third-largest eigenvalue $\lambda_3$ also becomes important.
 At the tricritical point and along the first-order transition line, the largest three eigenvalues may become nearly degenerate~\cite{beale1986,xavier1998,rikvold1983,derrida1983,herrmann1984,beale1984}.
 To capture this, the so-called persistence length (also known as the second correlation length~\cite{derrida1983,herrmann1984}) is defined as $\tilde{\xi}_{L} \equiv 1/\ln{(\lambda_1/\lambda_3)}$.
 This quantity was introduced to detect the presence of metastable or coexisting phases~\cite{rikvold1983,derrida1983,herrmann1984,beale1984}.
 It is interpreted as a characteristic length scale of disordered domains along the infinite strip.
 The scaling behavior of $\tilde{\xi}_L$ is directly related to the interfacial tension between coexisting phases~\cite{rikvold1983}.